lifeisstillgood/softwaremind/docs/chapters/booklayout.rst

     "Software is eating the world".
     Marc Andreessen

-You see, Software is a new form of *literacy*.
+Software is a new form of *literacy*.
 Just imagine what literacy did to every walk of human life as it spread.
-The world of Medieval Monks in Scriptoreums had embedded in it newspapers, bus timetables, ballot papers and user manuals, but you try predicting that from a bunch of bald-headed guys holding feathers.
+The world of Medieval Monks in Scriptoreums had embedded in it newspapers, bus timetables, ballot papers and user manuals, but you try predicting that from a bunch of itchy, bald-headed guys holding feathers.

 It is this books assertion that *Software Literacy* is as deep and as profound as reading and writing, and will have impacts as long-lasting